luciangutu/go_dns_data_transfer/README.md

 - **Client**: Sends data via DNS queries.
 - **Server**: Listens for DNS queries and saves data to files.
 Can handle multiple transfers at once.
-- **Data Encoding**: Converts UTF-8 text to an alphanumeric representation.
+- **Data Encoding**: Converts UTF-8 text to a numeric representation, with each character's Unicode code represented as a zero-padded string of width 3 digits.
 - **Chunking**: Splits data into manageable chunks for transmission.

 ## Prerequisites